 Michelle Di Russo most recently graduated with a Doctoral Degree in Orchestral Conducting from Arizona State University under the guidance of Jeffery Meyer.
 There she served as Assistant Conductor for the ASU Symphony Orchestra, Chamber Orchestra, Philharmonia, and Music Theatre and Opera.

 This year Michelle was selected as the recipient of the American Austrian Foundation/Faber Young Conductors Fellowship 2020 and was awarded a grant to use towards perfecting her conducting.
-She has also been selected to be a part of Chicago Sinfonietta’s Project Inclusion season 20/21.
-Unfortunately, due to the pandemic she was not able to fulfill her role as cover conductor with Arizona Opera for Steven White on the production of Strauss’ Ariadne Auf Naxos in March 2020.
+She has also been selected to be a part of Chicago Sinfonietta’s Project Inclusion season 20/21 and a conducting fellow at The Dallas Opera Hart Institute for Women Conductors in 2021.
+Unfortunately, due to the pandemic she was not able to fulfill her role as cover conductor with Arizona Music Fest for Robert Moody in April 2021 and Arizona Opera for Steven White on the production of Strauss’ Ariadne Auf Naxos in March 2020.
 Her role consisted in conducting two dress rehearsals at the piano with the two casts.
 In addition to this, her final concert with the Arizona State University Symphony Orchestra conducting Shostakovich’s Symphony No.5 was also canceled.

 During the 19/20 season Michelle was a finalist for the Assistant Conductor position with the North Carolina Symphony where she experienced a trial week with the orchestra, covered for Grant Llewellyn, and performed an educational concert.
 She continued with her role as Assistant Conductor for the Phoenix Youth Symphony and was invited to return as a guest conductor by the University of Kentucky for their “On Parade” Concert, conducting works by Clara Schumann.
 She also conducted a full production of Suor Angelica and was featured on the Gammage “Beyond The Concert Series” premiering a work by Carlos Simon at ASU.